MikhailKravets/mkdocs_puml/README.md

 a later request to PlantUML service.
 In this step, we replace `puml` block with the uuid.

-**NOTE** you must set `puml` keyword as an indicator that the plant uml is located in the block, default keyword can be changed for custom one in `mkdocs.yml` config file by using `puml_keyword` parameter.
+**NOTE** you must set `puml` keyword as an indicator that the PlantUML diagram is located in the block.
+Default keyword can be changed for the custom one in `mkdocs.yml` config file by using `puml_keyword` parameter.

 After all pages are parsed, `plantuml` plugin requests PlantUML service